olvrcrls/brats_capstone/readme.txt

 -- IF PROBLEMS OCCUR PLEASE:
    > CHECK YOUR DATABASE SETTINGS IN .env FILE
    > OPEN PROJECT TO TERMINAL AND TYPE "php artisan route:clear" AND "php artisan view:clear"

+PS : Some codes are not DRYer and not dynamic.